algolia/search-bundle/README.md

 }
 ```

-Don't forget to create the new services for your newly created `Normalizers`.
+Don't forget to create the new services for your newly created `Normalizers` (if you don't rely on autowiring).
 You can find an example on the
 (Symfony documentation)[http://symfony.com/doc/current/serializer.html#adding-normalizers-and-encoders].

 In our case, it will be: